 Abbreviations: I likely will include in the exam a table of pre-defined abbreviations for you to use in your response, if you like.
-Again, examples can be found among my more recent exams in the Exam Archive.
+You find examples among my more recent exams in the Exam Archive.
 Feel free to use other reasonable abbreviations as well; although if they are not completely obvious, you should define them the first time you use them.